 #7 – Not Answering Comments On Your Blog

-If you ignore people that comment on your blog, they are not likely to comment again.
+If you ignore people that comment on your blog, they are not likely to comment again and this is a major blogging mistake.
 Building a community in your comments is a great way to show people you care.

 Become an Online Marketing Master

 Now that you know these blogging mistakes to avoid, don’t let the learning stop there.
-Continue reading through our site and look at my review of an online affiliate school I’ve been a part of for over 10 years now.
+Continue reading through our site to learn more tips that can help you boost your success.